srj121/How_to_do_it/how to install and ecpress js in aws ec2 instance.md

-# RES_EXPRESS

-How to Install and Run an Express.js Application:
+#How to Install and Run an Express.js Application:

 1. Install Node.js:
    - Use the following commands to install Node.js and npm (Node Package Manager):